E-Cigarettes May Be More Dangerous Than You Think

 Contact an Experienced Burn Injury Attorney

 If you have sustained burns in an accident, you may be able to receive compensation for your injuries.
-The Boca Raton attorneys at the Leifer Law Firm will review your situation and determine if you have a case.
+The Boca Raton attorneys at Leifer & Ramirez will review your situation and determine if you have a case.
 If so, we will advise you of your legal rights and fight to ensure those rights are protected.
 Contact us today to schedule a free and confidential consultation.